 Hazard System: is there a better alternative?

-The Hazard System or hazard die was originally introduced on the Necropraxis blog back in the early 2010s.
+The Hazard System, hazard die or Overloaded Encounter Die was originally introduced on the Necropraxis blog back in the early 2010s.
 The purpose of it is to streamline random encounters and events and handle it with just one single die.
 Personally I’m all for simplification and making things quick and easy to manage at the table, which should be obvious considering that I created Adventurous.
 But I don’t really like the hazard die, it’s just not random enough for my taste.
 Let me explain.

 How the Hazard System works